-- Add CSV, TXT, or GPX files to your map.
-Map Viewer adds the location information, draws features on the map for each item in the file, and stores the information in the map as a layer.
+You can add data to your map that is stored in a delimited text file (.csv or .txt) or a GPS Exchange Format file (.gpx).
+The map viewer adds the location information, draws features on the map for each item in the file, and stores the information in the map as a layer.
 Once you've added your file to the map, you can edit the properties of the layer that is created.
 For example, you can configure pop-ups, change symbols, set the visibility range, enable editing, and remove pop-ups.

 CSV and TXT files